Yarkon National Park – Yarkon Springs Compound – Visitors Guide

 The Al-Mir Flour Mill – an old flour mill that was in operation during the Ottoman period, one of the largest pools in Palestine.
 The flour mill is named for the Arab village Mir which existed here in the 19th century.
 An ancient dam collected the water in the river channel and diverted it to the mill.

-This is a rather long building, and at the top of its activity, there were thirteen pairs of millstones.
+This is a rather long building.
+At the top of its activity were thirteen pairs of millstones.

 The Romantic Trail